liammcluckie/Cook-House/TESTING.md

 - *"As a frequent visitor, I want using the website to have a good community feel through active and regular user activity."*

-    - Achieving this initially has been done through creating a good amount of initial events through certain admin users.
+    - Achieving this initially has been done through creating a good amount of events through certain admin users.
 To continue this there have been CTA buttons placed throughout the website to prompt users to keep creating events, or if they haven't already to start creating events.

     ![Screenshot of frequent user event cta](testing/user-testing/new-event-cta.png)